paulhibbitts/publishing-with-docsify-this/README.md

 ### Docsify-This Page Markdown Templates

-The following Markdown templates are available which can be cloned/forked on GitHub or imported into Codeberg.
+The following example Markdown templates are available which can be cloned/forked on GitHub or imported into Codeberg.
 Templates can also be downloaded and hosted just about anywhere online.

 #### [Docsify-This One Page Course Template](https://github.com/hibbitts-design/docsify-this-one-page-course)